smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 9
 * Title : The Steenrod algebra and its dual
 * We will describe the Steenrod operations and the structure of its algebra and dual algebra.
 We will see some applications that arise from this.

+### Talk 10
+* Title : The Adam spectral sequence
+* We will construct the Adams Spectral Sequence and show some example computations.

+### Talk 11
+* Title : The Pontryagin–Thom construction
+* I will briefly discuss bordism.
+Then I will talk about the Pontryagin-Thom construction and sketch a proof of the main theorem.
+Time permitting I will talk about applications

+### Talk 12
+* Title : The classification of smooth manifolds up to cobordisms
+* I will define the Thom spectrum and use it to compute the unoriented bordism ring.
+Time permitting, I will say a few words about the complex bordism ring